moorea/SwitchWatch/README.md

 Initially built to aid a research project, SwitchWatch makes it easy to record and export state transitions of items under observation over time.

+Also, a good reason to play around with SwiftUI for the first time.

 ## Screenshots
 Setup Observation            |  Completed Observation :-------------------------:|:-------------------------: